-f(x) - adding variables evaluated at run-time
+f(x) - adding variables to be evaluated at run-time

-Grid Presets are esentially static in nature, with most options being defined directly in the preset itself.
-In some cases though, it may be of interest to have variables that are evaluated at runtime.
-Currently, five such variables can be added to the Native Specification line:
+Grid Presets are essentially static in nature, with most options being defined directly in the preset itself.
+There are, however, 5 variables that can be specified that will be evaluated at runtime.